 The VAT registration form can be accessed on the Swedish tax authority's web site Skatteverket.
 The form is called Skatte- och avgiftsanmälan and the identification number of the form is SKV 4620.
 For entities that are liable to register for VAT, but not established in Sweden the form called “Tax application for foreign entrepreneurs” is to be used.
 The form is available in Swedish and English.
 The identification number of the form is SKV 4632 (the English version is SKV 4632b).

 There are no penalties for late registration or non-registration.
 However, interest charges will be assessed in cases of late registration for failure to report VAT on time.
 The interest charged is compound.

-Foreign companies without fixed establishment in Sweden making taxable supplies of goods or providing taxable services related to real estates in Sweden (except construction services) can request to register voluntarily for VAT and thus not applying reverse charge.
+Foreign companies without a fixed establishment in Sweden making taxable supplies of goods or providing taxable services related to real estate in Sweden (except construction services) can request to register voluntarily for VAT and thus not apply the reverse charge.
 However, voluntary registration entails that reverse charge cannot be applied on any such transactions in Sweden.
-This, of course, excluding services referred to in Art 44 of the VAT Directive, where mandatory reverse charge applies.
-Voluntary registration cannot be made with retroactive effect, why the date of the application makes for the first date of possible VAT liability.
+This, of course, excludes services referred to in Art 44 of the VAT Directive, where mandatory reverse charge applies.
+Voluntary registration cannot be made with retroactive effect.
+The date of the application is therefore the first date of possible VAT liability.

 Voluntary VAT registration enables the company to recover input VAT through the VAT return on a monthly or quarterly basis.

 If a business makes supplies of goods or services in Sweden, then it is required to register and account for Swedish VAT.
 However, it is possible to avoid registering and accounting for Swedish VAT when making certain supplies.